teddyful/teddy-releaser/README.md

 ## <a name="setup"></a>3.
 Setup

-Clone the `teddy-releaser` app to a directory of your choice.
+Clone the `teddy-releaser` repository to a directory of your choice.
 Navigate into this directory and ensure that the `main` branch is checked out.
 Then install the required dependencies using NPM as follows.

 ```
 # Clone the teddy-releaser app.